canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/getting-set-up.rst

 Next, you need to upload the public part of your key to a keyserver so the world can identify messages and files as yours.
 To do so, enter::

-    $ gpg --send-keys <KEY ID>
+    $ gpg --send-keys --keyserver keyserver.ubuntu.com <KEY ID>

-This will send your key to one keyserver, but a network of keyservers will automatically sync the key between themselves.
+This will send your key to the Ubuntu keyserver, but a network of keyservers will automatically sync the key between themselves.
 Once this syncing is complete, your signed public key will be ready to verify your contributions around the world.

 Create your SSH key